mabdelfattahm/certified-aws-solutions-architect-associate/2-deep-dive/snowball.md

 ## Snowball into Glacier

 - Snowball can not import data directly to Glacier
-- We have to use Amazon S3 first, adn an S3 lifecycle policy
+- We have to use Amazon S3 first, and an S3 lifecycle policy

+## OpsHub

+- Software you install to manage Snow Family Device
+- Launch AWS services on your devices and monitoring/managing instances